ranchimall/blockbook-docker/README.md

 # Mainnet

-Steps to build the docker image for mainnet.
+Steps to build the Docker image for mainnet.

 -   **Building the Docker Image**

-    Navigate to the directory where the repository is cloned or downloaded and build the docker image:
+    Navigate to the directory where the repository is cloned or downloaded and build the Docker image:

     ```sh
     cd <path/to/cloned/repository>